gullerya/data-tier/readme.md

 ## Basic concepts

 My, definitely opinionated, insights of how client application should look like in general and how `data-tier` library comes into that picture can be found [__here__](https://github.com/gullerya/data-tier/blob/master/docs/client-app-architecture.md).
-That would probably be the most completed overview of the library's overall usage intent.
+That is probably the most complete overview of the library's overall usage intent.
+Yet, please read below for a short conceptual intro.

-#### Tie

-__`Tie`__ holds an observable data structure associated with some name/key, it's about __what__ to tie.
-This the the __model__, to use the classic terminology.
-Ties serve most and foremost data segregation and management purposes.
+As many similar libraries do it, `data-tier` also empasized a two: the __declarative__ part of binding views to model found in `HTML` and the __functional__ part of defining/operating the model self from `JS`.

-Having the following data structure:
+Let's observe the following example, where having data as
 ```javascript
 let bands = [
     {